chef/automate/components/docs-chef-io/content/automate/managed_services.md

 chef-automate config patch opensearch.toml
 ```

-Verify whether all services are running:
+Verify whether all services are running using:

 ```shell
 chef-automate status
 ```

-Verify if the Chef Automate is running with external Opensearch by running below command:
+Verify if the Chef Automate is running with external OpenSearch by running the below command:

 ```shell
 chef-automate config show
 ```

-If you have taken backup from Chef Automate's internal automate opensearch service and restoring to external AWS OpenSearch service then please follow below steps to register snapshot repository manually before restoring data to external AWS OpenSearch service.
+If you have taken backup from Chef Automate's internal automate opensearch service and restoring it to the external AWS OpenSearch service, follow the steps shown below to register the snapshot repository manually before restoring data to the external AWS OpenSearch service.

 ### Registering Snapshot Repository

 To register a snapshot repository, send a PUT request to the OpenSearch Service domain endpoint.
-You can't use curl to perform this operation because it doesn't support AWS request signing.
+Do not use curl to perform the operation as it doesn't support AWS request signing.
 Instead, use the [sample Python client](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/managedomains-snapshots.html#managedomains-snapshot-client-python), Postman, or some other method to send a signed request to register the snapshot repository.

-Make sure to follow steps mentioned in prerequisite while setting up amazon opensearch domain.
-Use the same role_arn and IAM user credentials mapped to manage_snapshots role on opensearch dashboards
+Make sure to follow the steps mentioned in the prerequisite while setting up the amazon opensearch domain.
+Use the same `role_arn` and `IAM user` credentials mapped to the `manage_snapshots` role on opensearch dashboards

-While using postman to send below API request, Select type `AWS Signature` under Authorization Tab and fill AccessKey, SecretKey, AWS Region and Service Name as `es`
+If using postman to send the below API request, select type `AWS Signature` under the **Authorization** Tab and fill *AccessKey*, *SecretKey*, *AWS Region*, and *Service Name* as `es`.

 The request takes the following format: